oliviahankash/CE-UY3013-Unconfined-Compression-Test/README.md

 Outputs:

+* the area of the sample
 * the unconfined compression strength of the sample
 * the classification of the consistency of the clay
+* the Stress vs. Vertical Strain Curve

 ## Set Up